 As more companies attempt to adapt to the increasing demands of mobile and agile workforces, HR managers and SME business owners are left wondering whether flexible working can work for their business.
 Let's delve in.

-An alternative to traditional-working hours, flexible working includes working from home or flexible start and finish times.
-Whether it's part-time working, job sharing, early finishes, late starts, working from home or away, logging on at cafés, hot desking or even picking your own hours, flexible working helps to put your people first.
+An alternative to traditional working hours, flexible working includes working from home or flexible start and finish times.
+Whether it's part-time working, compressed hours, job sharing, early finishes, late starts, working from home or away, logging on at cafés, hot desking or even picking your own hours, flexible working helps to put people first.

 By tailoring working-hours and locations to suit your employees and business you can help save valuable time and stress across the workplace.